-The Statutory Audit Committee was made up of Six (6) members comprising three representatives of the shareholders who were elected at the 2018 Annual General Meeting held on 8th October, 2019 for a period of one year till the conclusion of the 2019 Annual General Meeting; and three representatives of the Board of Directors nominated by the Board.
+The Statutory Shareholders Audit Committee was made up of six (6) members comprising three representatives of the shareholders who were re-elected at the 2019 Annual General Meeting held on 15th September, 2020 for a period of one year till the conclusion of the 2020 Annual General Meeting; and three representatives of the Board of Directors nominated by the Board.

-The Chairman of the Audit Committee for 2019 was Mr. Matthew Akinlade, FCA, a shareholders' representative.
-The meetings of the Committee were attended by the Company's Internal Audit representatives and representatives of Doyin Owolabi and Company, the Company's independent External Auditors.
+The Chairman of the Audit Committee for 2020 was Mr. Matthew Akinlade, FCA, a Shareholders' representative.
+The meetings of the Committee were attended by the Company's Internal Audit representatives represented by BDO Professional Services., the Company's Independent External Auditors.
 The Company Secretary is the Secretary of the Committee.